HL7NZ/hpi/input/pagecontent/OnboardingAndComplianceTesting.md

 <tr>
 <td>HPI-O-Get-1</td>
-<td>System behaves appropriately when a dormant HPI-OrgID is requested</td>
+<td>System behaves appropriately when a dormant hpi-organisation-id is requested</td>
 <td>GZZ995-A</td>
 <td>System does not error <br /> System returns appropriate messaging to user</td>
 <td>mandatory</td>